Dr. Stephen P. Stratton

 - Meditational and Prayer-based Practices

 - B.A., Asbury College, 1982

 - Licensed Psychologist, Kentucky State Board of Psychology, 1991

-Stephen P. Stratton, Ph.D., is Professor of Counseling and Pastoral Care and a licensed psychologist (KY).
+Stephen P. Stratton, Ph.D., is Professor of Counseling and Pastoral Care and a licensed psychologist (KY) and counselor educator.
 Previous to his full-time appointment at Asbury Theological Seminary in 2006, he served as an adjunct professor at Asbury University, where he was the Director of the Center for Counseling for 18 years.
-He is an Approved Supervisor for the Kentucky Board of Licensed Professional Counselors and a Health Service Provider/Supervisor for the Kentucky Board of Psychology.
+He is a Health Service Provider/Supervisor for the Kentucky Board of Psychology.

-Dr. Stratton holds membership in both counseling and psychology professional guilds, and he regularly presents at the state, national and international conferences of these organizations.
+Dr. Stratton holds membership and leadership positions in both counseling and psychology professional guilds, and he regularly presents at the state, national and international conferences of these organizations.
 He is currently Vice President for the Kentucky chapter of the Association for Spiritual, Ethical, and Religious Values In Counseling (KY-ASERVIC).
 He also serves as an At-large member of the Board for the Christian Association for Psychological Studies (CAPS).
 He is a trainer and seminar director for the Prepare-Enrich Inventory (Life Innovations, Inc.) since 2010, and he is a trained facilitator of Immunity to Change workshops (Minds at Work, Inc.) since 2013.

 He is married to Carol (Lehikoinen) Stratton, and they enjoy connections with their adult daughter, son and daughter-in-law.
-The Strattons are active in premarital preparation and marriage enrichment training.
+The Strattons are active in relational trainings, experiential worship, and contemplative prayer ministries.
 They are leaders in worship and laity training at Nicholasville United Methodist Church.